ngnguyen1/ngnguyen.github.io/_posts/2014-05-16-post-test-jekyll.markdown

+---
+layout: post
+title:  "Post test jekyll"
+date:   2014-05-16 13:02:38
+categories: Angular
+---

-## Hello everyone, welcome to my first post in jekyll blog.
+Hello everyone, welcome to my first post in jekyll blog.

 This is text will be display on the my first post.
 My blog will be comming soon.